Dogukanyllmaz/MVC-BlogProject/README.md

 ## Latest Updates
-- I created the substructure.
+- I develop the substructure.

 ## Table of Contents